 Step 2: Configure the Settings

 Go to the settings area of WordPress and click on the link labeled, «Attachments.»

 There are three tabs available for managing this plugin.

-General: Lets you configure who can add attachments according to user roles in WordPress.
+General: This allows you to configure who can add attachments according to user roles in WordPress.
 You also have control over how the section appears in posts and pages and the URLs for those links.

-Display Settings: In this section, you can check what fields are visible such as icon and files size, offer download captions, use CSS styles and change how the attachments are delivered such as in a list or in a table.
+Display Settings: In this section, you can check what fields are visible such as icon and file size, offer download captions, use CSS styles, and change how the attachments are delivered such as in a list or in a table.

 For now, let’s leave these settings as they are and click the «Save Changes» button.

 Step 3: Add File Type Icons to Attachments

 Create a new post in WordPress and label it something like «Attachment test.»

 You’ll see a new window under the text editor for attachments.
 Click the «Add new attachment» button.
 This will bring up the media library for WordPress.
 Because you can literally upload any file type into this folder, it can be a good place to store your downloadable files.
 When testing this system, I used the PDF file of my resume.
 You can simply use an image you have saved if you want to see how this tool works.